0day-ci/linux/Documentation/scsi/scsi-parameters.rst

 			S390-tools package, available for download at
 			https://github.com/ibm-s390-linux/s390-tools/blob/master/scripts/scsi_logging_level

+	scsi_mod.storage_quiet_discovery=
+                       [SCSI] a parameter to control the printing from sdev_printk and sd_printk for systems with large amounts of LUNS.
+                        Defaults to 0 so unchanged behavior.
+                        If scsi_mod.storage_quiet_discovery=1 is added boot line
+                        then the messages are not printed and can be enabled after boot via
+                        echo 0 >
+                        /sys/module/scsi_mod/parameters/storage_quiet_discovery
+                        Another option is using
+                        sysctl -w dev.scsi.storage_quiet_discovery=0.
+                        Leaving this set to 0 in /etc/sysctl.conf and setting it to 1 on the kernel line will help for these large LUN count configurations and ensure its back on after boot.

 	scsi_mod.scan=	[SCSI] sync (default) scans SCSI busses as they are discovered.  async scans them in kernel threads, allowing boot to proceed.  none ignores them, expecting